TheJPFDude/WhatToWatch/README.md

 calculated.csv: A data file with two columns: the show’s name and the point value associated with it adding up all of the factors.
 A higher point value means higher priority to watch, which is the main goal in all of this.

-README.md: The file you're reading right now, dunderhead.
+README.md: The file you're reading right now.

 stats.py: A program to calculate some stats on the calculated.csv data.
 Nothing too complicated.